tejas23092001/my-portfolio/README.md

 # Tejas P. Sanghai - Portfolio Website

-This is a personal portfolio website built with React.js, inspired by the clean, modern, and animated style of [siprofile.me](https://www.siprofile.me/).
+This is a personal portfolio website built with React.js, inspired by the clean, modern, and animated style..
 It showcases my skills, projects, experience, and contact information with smooth animations and a light color theme.

 ---